Tihomir971/assist/src/lib/components/zag/llms-svelte.md

 ```

-## Setting a default value
+### Setting a default value

-To set the initial value of the pin input, pass the `value` property to the
+Use the `defaultValue` context property to set the initial value of the pin
-machine's context.
+input.
+The value must be an array of strings.

 ```jsx {2}
 const service = useMachine(pinInput.machine, {